krisrowe/pay-calc/README.md

 Downloads PDFs from Google Drive or local folders, extracts structured data, validates, and stores as JSON:
 - Text-based PDFs: Uses PyPDF2 and pattern matching to extract data
 - Image-based PDFs: Uses Gemini OCR for extraction
-- **Multi-page PDFs:** Each page is processed separately, creating one JSON record per logical pay stub
+- **Multi-page PDFs:** Extracts one JSON record per logical document (pay stub or W-2)
-  - A quarterly payroll PDF with 12 pages creates 12 individual record files
+  - A quarterly payroll PDF with 12 pay stubs creates 12 individual record files
-  - This enables accurate pattern detection for projections (RSU vesting frequency, pay cadence)
+  - Pages without meaningful data are not tracked separately
 - Validates extracted data (schema, math checks)
 - Stores in local records directory for use by analysis commands

-**Duplicate Detection (Two-Tier Design):**

-The import system uses two levels of duplicate detection to balance efficiency with correctness:

-1. **File-level tracking** (for folder imports): Skips files already processed based on Drive file ID.
-This makes incremental imports fast—re-running `records import` only processes new files.

-2. **Stub-level detection** (content-based): Prevents importing the same pay stub twice even from different source files.
-A stub's identity is:
-   - `pay_date` - when you were paid
-   - `employer` - who paid you
+**Tracking Model:**

+The import system tracks files and documents at the appropriate level:

+1. **File-level tracking**: For files that can't be processed (unrelated, unreadable), one tracking record is created per file.
+This prevents re-downloading files we've already determined are not useful.

+2. **Document-level records**: For processable files, one JSON record per actual document (pay stub or W-2).
+A multi-page PDF creates multiple records only if it contains multiple documents.

+3. **Document identity** (for duplicate detection):
+   - `document_id` - unique ID from the document itself (if available)
-   - `Medicare taxable wages` - total compensation for that pay period
+   - `pay_date` + `employer` + `Medicare taxable wages` - content-based fallback

-   Medicare taxable wages is the key distinguisher—it's universal across all employers and pay types, and uniquely identifies same-day stubs (e.g., regular pay vs stock grant have different Medicare taxable amounts).
+   Medicare taxable wages uniquely identifies same-day stubs (e.g., regular pay vs stock grant have different amounts).

+4. **Record IDs** (filenames and display):

+   Record IDs are content-based hashes: `hash(type + document_id/medicare_wages + date)`.
+This means:
+   - Same stub → same ID, regardless of import source or when imported
+   - New imports get content-based filenames

+   The `records list` command **regenerates IDs from JSON data** rather than using filenames.
+This is intentional:
+   - **Data integrity**: Displayed ID reflects actual content, not storage location
+   - **Backward compatibility**: Older records may have filenames from previous ID logic (e.g., based on `drive_file_id + page`).
+By recomputing at display time, old and new records display consistently, enabling baseline comparisons across tool versions.

+   **Note**: Filenames are NOT guaranteed stable across tool versions.
+The displayed ID is the canonical identifier.

-**Recovery workflow:** To re-import a specific file (bypassing file-level tracking), use `records import <file-id>`.
-This uses stub-level detection to avoid duplicates while allowing re-extraction.
+**Recovery workflow:** To re-import a specific file (bypassing file-level tracking), use `records import <file-path>`.
+This uses document-level detection to avoid duplicates while allowing re-extraction.

 **`analysis`** - Pay stub analysis (single party)